-Emotion like pleasure and humor can strongly affect recall of advertisements positively.
-Among all the kinds of emotions, pleasure reactions have bigger impact on attitudes toward advertising because it can help companies engage more attention.
+Emotion like pleasure and humour can strongly affect the recall of advertisements positively.
+Among all the kinds of emotions, pleasure reactions have a bigger impact on attitudes toward advertising because it can help companies engage more attention.

 Advertising, especially television commercials, can be regarded as a source of pleasure.
-Most people would like to see advertisements with pleasure of high level.
+Most people would like to see advertisements with the pleasure of a high level.